Efficient Computation of Sequence Mappability: Abstract

 \section{Abstract}

-Sequence mappability is an important task in genome re-sequencing.
-In the $(k,m)$-mappability problem, for a given sequence $T$ of length $n$, our goal is to compute a table whose $i$th entry is the number of indices $j \ne i$ such that length-$m$ substrings of $T$ starting at positions $i$ and $j$ have at most $k$ mismatches.
-Previous works on this problem focused on heuristic approaches to compute a rough approximation of the result or on the case of $k=1$.
+Sequence mappability is an important task in genome resequencing.
+In the $(k,m)$-mappability problem, for a given sequence $T$ of length $n$, the goal is to compute a table whose $i$th entry is the number of indices $j \ne i$ such that the length-$m$ substrings of $T$ starting at positions $i$ and $j$ have at most $k$ mismatches.
+Previous works on this problem focused on heuristics computing a rough approximation of the result or on the case of $k=1$.
 We present several efficient algorithms for the general case of the problem.
-Our main result is an algorithm that works in $\Oh(n \min\{m^k,\log^{k+1} n\})$ time and $\Oh(n)$ space for $k=\Oh(1)$.
-It requires a careful adaptation of the technique of Cole et al.~[STOC 2004] to avoid multiple counting of pairs of substrings.
-We also show $\Oh(n^2)$-time algorithms to compute {\em all} results for a fixed $m$ and all $k=0,\ldots,m$ or a fixed $k$ and all $m=k,\ldots,n-1$.
-Finally we show that the $(k,m)$-mappability problem cannot be solved in strongly subquadratic time for $k,m = \Theta(\log n)$ unless the Strong Exponential Time Hypothesis fails.
+Our main result is an algorithm that, for $k=\Oh(1)$, works in $\Oh(n)$ space and, with high probability, in $\Oh(n \cdot \min\{m^k,\log^k n\})$ time.
+Our algorithm requires a careful adaptation of the $k$-errata trees of Cole et al.~[STOC 2004] to avoid multiple counting of pairs of substrings.
+Our technique can also be applied to solve the all-pairs Hamming distance problem introduced by Crochemore et al.~[WABI 2017].
+We further develop $\Oh(n^2)$-time algorithms to compute \emph{all} $(k,m)$-mappability tables for a fixed $m$ and all $k\in \{0,\ldots,m\}$ or a fixed $k$ and all $m\in\{k,\ldots,n\}$.
+Finally, we show that, for $k,m = \Theta(\log n)$, the $(k,m)$-mappability problem cannot be solved in strongly subquadratic time unless the Strong Exponential Time~Hypothesis~fails.

+This is an improved and extended version of a paper that was presented at SPIRE 2018.